 Pancreatic Cancer UK has established a Research Involvement Network, which is comprised of over 350 people with lived experience of pancreatic cancer who have all expressed an interest in getting involved in research.
-If you would like to involve members of the Network in the development of your proposal (this could be through any format including online questionnaires and focus groups), please download and complete an application from our website and send it along with any questions you have to the Research team by late November 2023.
+If you would like to involve members of the Network in the development of your proposal (this could be through any format including online questionnaires and focus groups), please download and complete an application from our website and send it along with any questions you have to the Research Team.

-You can also find more helpful resources and tips around how to do effective public and patient involvement on our Research Hub.
+You can also find more helpful resources and tips around how to do effective public and patient involvement on our website.

-3: Intellectual property
+3. Intellectual property